 Push notifications can be damaging.
 Our location data has clearly shown negative responses lasting days.

 Major events around the world use Crowd Connected’s Engage platform.
 It brings a new level of precision targeting to mobile push notifications.
 Many of the messages sent aim to help customers discover the best possible festival experience.
 They suggest routes, facilities or performances at just the right moment to guide the customer journey.

-In 2016 we provided Impact Analysis for these discovery messages at Latitude Festival in the UK.
+In 2016 we provided Impact Analysis for these discovery messages at Latitude Festival.
 Later that year we presented a case study at the Event Tech Live conference in London.
 Impact Analysis measures how mobile push notifications change real-world customer behaviour.

 In 2016 our analysis was post-event.
 Our platform captured data about the messages sent and received, and location histories from customers.
 That enabled us to measure how many more customers used the route, saw the performance, or visited the attraction because of the message.

 Since June 2017 we have been providing our customers with live ‘R4 Scores’.
 This provides real-time measurement of impact within Engage, our push notification CMS.
 This new capability has been used by multiple events across multiple countries.